Demonhuang/BaiduMapMarkerClusterDemo/README.md

 # BaiduMapMarkerClusterDemo
-This is a android MarkerCluster demo on baidumap sdk 3.5.0
+This is an android MarkerCluster demo on baidumap sdk 3.5.0